-- 2.1 The SAR shall describe the site, the plant layout and normal operation; and demonstrate how safety is achieved. - 2.2 The SAR shall contain detailed descriptions of the safety functions; all safety systems and safety-related structures, systems and components; their design basis and functioning in all operational states, including shut down and accident conditions. - 2.3 The SAR shall identify applicable regulations codes and standards. - 2.4 The SAR shall describe the relevant aspects of the plant organization and the management of safety. - 2.5 The SAR shall contain the evaluation of the safety aspects related to the site. - 2.6 The SAR shall outline the general design concept and the approach adopted to meet the fundamental safety objectives. - 2.7 The SAR shall describe the safety analyses performed to assess the safety of the plant in response to postulated initiating events against safety criteria and radiological release limits. - 2.8 The SAR shall describe the emergency operation procedures and accident management guidelines, the inspection and testing provisions, the qualification, and training of personnel, the operational experience feedback programme, and the management of ageing. - 2.9 The SAR shall contain the technical bases for the operational limits and conditions. - 2.10 The SAR shall describe the policy, strategy, methods, and provisions for radiation protection. - 2.11 The SAR shall describe the on-site emergency preparedness arrangements and the liaison and co-ordination with off-site organizations involved in the response to an emergency.
+- 2.1 The SAR shall describe the site, the plant layout and normal operation and demonstrate how safety is achieved. - 2.2 The SAR shall contain detailed descriptions of the safety functions; all safety systems and safetyrelated structures, systems and components; their design basis and functioning in all operational states, including shut down and accident conditions. - 2.3 The SAR shall identify applicable regulations codes and standards. - 2.4 The SAR shall describe the relevant aspects of the plant organization and the management of safety. - 2.5 The SAR shall contain the evaluation of the safety aspects related to the site. - 2.6 The SAR shall outline the general design concept and the approach adopted to meet the fundamental safety objectives. - 2.7 The SAR shall include justification that it adequately demonstrates that the plant fulfils relevant safety requirements.
+The SAR shall describe the safety analyses performed to assess the safety of the plant in response to postulated initiating events anticipated operational occurrences, design basis accidents and design extension conditions against safety criteria and radiological release limits.
+Safety margins shall be described. - 2.8 The SAR shall describe the emergency operation procedures and severe accident management guidelines, the inspection and testing provisions, the qualification, and training of personnel, the operational experience feedback programme, and the management of ageing. - 2.9 The SAR shall contain the technical bases for the operational limits and conditions. - 2.10 The SAR shall describe the policy, strategy, methods, and provisions for radiation protection. - 2.11 The SAR shall describe the on-site emergency preparedness arrangements and the liaison and coordination with off-site organizations involved in the response to an emergency. - 2.12 The SAR shall describe the on-site radioactive waste management provisions. - 2.13 The SAR shall describe how the relevant decommissioning and end-of-life aspects are taken into account during operation.58 - 2.14 The descriptions, assessments and arrangements mentioned in the SAR shall consider the site as a whole, to take into account hazards: - which may challenge all installations within a short period of time; - which arise from harmful interactions between installations.

-47 A consistent safety document or integrated set of documents constituting the licensing basis of the plant and updated under control of the regulatory body
+57 A consistent safety document or integrated set of documents constituting the licensing basis of the plant and updated under control supervision of the regulatory body.